“A man for all climates”

 The peer-reviewed data leave Professor Will Steffen no choice; it is his duty, as a science advisor, to tell PM Julia Gillard the verdict of nature: “make the carbon tax hurt.”
 But this announcement of their findings drags the nation’s climate scientists against their will into the world of politics.
 It is a game in which they never asked to be players, and for which they’re completely unprepared.

 Meanwhile, and in response to the sheer quality of the science, a counter-movement has sprouted in the shadows.
-Its centre of gravity is the landed classes, who’ve taken advantage of a fateful loophole in the Howard-era laws—an exemption for firearms used in pest control—to stockpile an arsenal of unknown scale.
+Its centre of gravity is the landed classes, which have taken advantage of a loophole in the Howard-era laws—an exemption for firearms used in pest control—to stockpile an arsenal of unknown scale.

 This anti-science militia is thought to be led by John Coochey, an enigmatic pastoralist and standover man.
 Beyond his deadly renown as a “good shot” little is known about him.